 Talk to your doctor today to know more.

 The required strength and type of IOL will be determined by measuring your eyes.
 Usually, an optical bio meter is used for this purpose.
 The IOL will be made as per your vision needs.

 Cataract surgery is usually carried out as an outpatient procedure.
 You will be fully conscious and there will be minimal discomfort.
 A local anesthetic will be used before removing the cataract with an ultrasonic probe.
 The probe breaks up and removes the cloudy lens.
 It is followed by the implantation of a new IOL.

 After Your Surgery

-- Using sunglasses that have a UV filter.
+- Using sunglasses with a UV filter

-When do I do in for surgery?
+When should I opt for surgery?

-Can cataract be dissolved with medications?
+Can the cataract be treated with medications?

 No medications or eye drops have effectively dissolved or removed a cataract.